windingtree/org.id-sdk/packages/cli/docs/features.md

 - Operation on-screen report
 - Generated/updated project config file

+## Keys registration and generation

+This feature allow to import, generate and store keys.
+Stored keys will be encrypted using provided password.

+Parameters:

+- PIN encryption password for keys
+- Type of key
+- Raw key (in case of import)

+Requirements:

+- all parameters are mandatory

 ## ORGiD creation

 Parameters:

-- ETH account (private key): through env
+- ETH account (private key): through env (or from project)
 - ORGiD salt (used for an organization Id generation)
 - IPFS hash of the ORGiD VC (orgJsonUri)